hoale240803/backend-note-book/cloud/azure/azure204.md

 ## 1.4 Container Instances

-### Discover the key concepts coverted in this course
+### Discover the key concepts covered in this course

 ### Provide an overview of Azure Container Instances